thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 Once you have successfully published the "temperature" readings, you should immediately see them in the Device Telemetry Tab:

-{% include images-gallery.html imageCollection="step3" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="step21" showListImageTitles="true" %}

 ## Step 3.
 Create dashboard

 A dashboard in ThingsBoard allows users to visualize and monitor data collected from IoT devices.

-In this guide, we will create a dashboard and add three widgets to it in order to display a list of entities and their latest values, as well as show alarm signals related to the specified entity.
+Let's create a dashboard and add three widgets to it in order to display a list of entities and their latest values, as well as show alarm signals related to the specified entity.

 ### Step 3.1 Create an empty dashboard